Stochastic noise can be helpful for variational quantum algorithms: Appendix

 Therefore, combining the previous two inequalities with Eq.~\eqref{kderivativescomp}, we have

 where we have used $\left|\alpha\right|=k$. \end{proof}

-\commentFre{We are now ready to provide the proof of Theorem \ref{thm:smoothness}.} Since the loss function is a combination of sin and cosin functions, its derivatives exist and are bounded, and from this it follows that the loss function is strongly smooth and its Hessian is Lipschitz.
-However, it is worth explicitly calculating $\beta$ and $\rho$ and bounding them to verify, for example, the scaling with the number of qubits. \begin{proof} We have the $\beta$-smooth constant defined by \newje{the smallest $\beta$ with}
+{We are now ready to provide the proof of Theorem 14 of the main text.
+Since the loss function is a combination of sin and cosine functions, its derivatives exist and are bounded, and from this it follows that the loss function is strongly smooth and its Hessian is Lipschitz.
+However, it is worth explicitly calculating $\beta$ and $\rho$ and bounding them to verify, for example, the scaling with the number of qubits.} \begin{proof} {We have the $\beta$-smooth constant defined by the smallest $\beta$ with}

 which means we need to consider the Lipschitz constant for the $p$-dimensional function $\partial \mathcal{L}({\theta})$.
 Using Lemma $\ref{LemmaRPtoRMgeneral}$ where $g({\theta})=\partial \mathcal{L}$ and $M=p$, we have